About ECI . Services . Resources . News . Contact

 Cost of Living: The cost of living in Malta is considerably lower than its European counterparts if one avoids shops in tourist zones.
 Most international brands have set up shop in Malta so that the Malta provides a good shopping experience at lower or comparable prices.

-Residency Pages | Tax Relocation | Malta Permanent Residence Scheme | Taxation of Pension Income
+Residency Pages | Tax Relocation | Malta Residency | Taxation of Pension Income

 © EUROCONSULTA